material-components/material-components-ios/components/TextFields/styling/README.md

 ![MDCTextInputControllerLegacyDefault](docs/assets/MDCTextInputControllerLegacyDefault.gif)

 - Underline
-- Optionally floating placeholder (default is to float)
+- Optional floating of placeholder (default is to float)
 - No fill
 - "Classic" early Material Design look
 - Legacy clear button (X)

 ### Notes:
-This class has different layout behavior and sizing than `MDCTextInputControllerDefault` but is included for backwards compatibility.
+This class has different layout behavior and sizing than `MDCTextInputControllerDefault` but is included for backward compatibility.

 ## MDCTextInputControllerLegacyFullWidth